Simulation of open quantum systems on universal quantum computers: Introduction

-There are already several strategies for simulating open quantum systems on quantum computers.
+There are already several strategies for simulating open quantum systems on quantum computers \cite{rmpWeimer2021Simulation, delgado2024quantum}.
 For instance, the most straightforward way is to approximate the non-unitary operator with some implementable unitary operations \cite{Kamakari2022Digital}.
-The second method is to encode the non-unitary operation into a unitary form in the extended Hilbert space \cite{Schlimgen2021Quantum, han2021experimental, Alexander2020bath,de2021quantumheavyion}, in which auxiliary qubits are required to construct the extended space.
-These two methods generally do not have well-established scalability.
-The third approach is to transfer this problem into an optimization problem, which can then be solved using variational quantum algorithms \cite{Yuan2019TheoryVariational, Mahdian2020variational}.
+The second method is to encode the non-unitary operation into a unitary form in the extended Hilbert space \cite{Schlimgen2021Quantum, han2021experimental, Alexander2020bath,de2021quantumheavyion, Ding2024simulating, Wang2011quantum}, in which auxiliary qubits are required to construct the extended space.
+Some of these methods, like approximating the non-unitary dynamics with unitary ones and constructing the dilation, do not have well-established scalability.
+The third approach is to convert this problem into an optimization problem, which can then be solved using variational quantum algorithms \cite{Yuan2019TheoryVariational, Mahdian2020variational, Luo2024variational}.
 However, its practicability and capability for quantum advantages are still unclear \cite{Palma2023limitationvqa, Bittel2021trainingvqa, liu2023variational}.
-In experiments, the authenticity of these strategies in real quantum chips has been demonstrated using a few qubits \cite{Schlimgen2021Quantum, han2021experimental, Kamakari2022Digital}.
+In experiments, the effectiveness of these strategies in real quantum chips has been demonstrated using a few qubits \cite{Schlimgen2021Quantum, han2021experimental, Kamakari2022Digital}.